These banana oatmeal chocolate chip cookies are super soft, chewy and absolutely delicious. The perfect way to use up those overripe bananas!

 - 1 cup old-fashioned oats

-- Next add in the flour, oats, salt, baking soda and cinnamon.
-Mix just until combined.
+- Mix in the flour, oats, salt, baking soda, and cinnamon until combined.
 Be careful not to over mix.
-If dough appears too sticky, add an extra Tablespoon or two (up to 1/4 cup) flour.
+If dough appears too sticky, add 1 to 2 Tablespoons (up to 1/4 cup) flour.

 - Fold in chocolate chips and refrigerate until ready to bake.

-- Scoop cookie dough onto baking sheet and place dough about 2 inches apart.
-Press in a few chocolate chips to the tops of the cookies if desired.
-Bake for 11-12 minutes, or until the bottoms are golden brown.
+- Scoop cookie dough about 2 inches apart onto baking sheet.
+Press in a few chocolate chips to the tops of the cookies. if desired.
+Bake 11 to 12 minutes, or until the bottoms are golden brown.

-- Allow to cool on pan for 5 minutes and then remove to cooling rack.
-Sprinkle with flake salt if desired.
+- Let cool on pan 5 minutes before transferring to a cooling rack.
+Sprinkle with flake sea salt, if desired.
 Serve warm or cool.